arrowtown/steal-preview/README.md

 3. scrapy runspider avSpider.py -a name=桥本有菜 --nolog

 # contributions
 First time to use crawler with python, Hope you gays could make it stonger.
-JRS come on!
+Old driver come on!